Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/non-trivial-macros.md

 This `assert_is_digital_input()` function is a nice little trick you can use to make sure something implements a particular trait.
-By using [turbofish][fish] we can specify *exactly* which type we're trying to check, avoiding things like auto-defer and coersion.
+By using [turbofish][fish] we can specify *exactly* which type we're trying to check, avoiding things like auto-defer and coercion.

 You can find more gems like this in [the `static_assertions` crate][s],